-Local girls going to school through Panam Nagar. © Photo Credit: Jessica Shulman
+Local girls going to school through the abandoned city. © Photo Credit: Jessica Shulman.

 The settings of Panam Nagar

-Panam Nagar is densely built on a single street 5 meters wide on the average and 600 meters in length.
-All the buildings have the character of urban street front houses and are lined up on either side of this street.
-Fifty-two houses in the dilapidated and abandoned condition in the settlement have been identified in the city.
+Panam Nagar is densely built on a single street 5 meters wide on average and 600 meters in length.
+All the buildings have the character of urban street-front houses and are lined up on either side of this street.
+Fifty-two houses in dilapidated and abandoned condition in the settlement have been identified in the city.
 Single to three-storied attached and detached houses of varying types and sizes.

 In its present state of disuse and dilapidation, one can still feel the vibrant life of Panam Nagar in its prime time.
 A subtle competition to glorify the houses as an expression of self-image among the owners is apparent.
-Each owner was presenting a facade to Panam Street to enrich the visual symphony of his house, where each building keeping its own identity blended with the harmonious whole.
+Each owner presented a facade to Panam Street to enrich his house’s visual symphony, where each building kept its own identity blended with the harmonious whole.

-Panam Nagar appears to be well protected by artificial canals all around.
-Shared use of backyard facilities among the adjoining houses can be observed from the layout of pond, ghat, well, etc. The buildings follow a pattern language by which unity has been achieved, like the use of two or three-story height, symmetry, arched openings, etc. On the other hand, varieties have been achieved in the pattern of the buildings by the introduction of veranda, balcony, loggia, and porch.
+The city appears to be well protected by artificial canals all around.
+Shared use of backyard facilities among the adjoining houses can be observed from the layout of the pond, ghat, well, etc. The buildings follow a pattern language by which unity has been achieved, like the use of two or three-story height, symmetry, arched openings, etc. On the other hand, varieties have been achieved in the buildings’ pattern by introducing verandas, balconies, loggia, and porches.

-The crowning of the buildings with decorative parapet and projected cornice fascinatingly interlocks the structures with the sky in the backdrop.
-The decorative treatments of the buildings in Panam Nagar were transposed from European architecture and blended in places with local motifs.
+The buildings’ crowning with decorative parapets and projected cornices fascinatingly interlocks the structures with the sky in the backdrop.
+The decorative treatments of the city’s buildings were transposed from European architecture and blended in places with local motifs.

-The buildings in Panam Nagar can be categorized as four different types:
+The buildings in Panam Nagar can be categorized into four different types: